LifeacademyApp/Barcode_android/README.md

 # Barcode_android
 lifeacademy app for barcode (android version)

-## The way of open
+## The first step when get this project
-Open existing project with android studio and select project directory
+- rebuild the project
+  - Android Studio : Build -> Rebuild Project